What Are Impersonal Pronouns?

 It can help to understand the meaning of this statement, if you define it as ''You would need time to find yourself again after such a trauma.''

-Or as the object of a sentence without a clear subject:
+It can also be used as the object of a sentence without a clear subject:

 It's important to seek help for